 Let’s just say you’re a personal trainer.
 I don’t know about where you live, but where I live there are loads of personal trainers who are advertising and running their boot camps.
 It’s a very crowded market.
 Rather than trying to appeal to masses and your pitch says something like “I help people get fit”, think how much more you will stand out by targeting a specific market “I help new mums get back their pre-baby body in a supportive and fun environment”.
 When you try to compete with everyone else you get lost in the crowd.

-Create a niche for your business to stand out from crowd
+Create a niche for your small business to stand out from crowd

 2. Be the expert